hydroxion/thread/README.md

 ## About

-Benchmark between I/O stream and CPU sorting with and without parallel computing.
-Read the [relatory](./relatory) for te details.
+Benchmark between I/O and CPU with and without parallel computing.
+Read the [relatory](./relatory) see the results.

 ## Built with